-1.3 ARM® Compiler support on 64-bit host platforms
+1.3 ARM[®] Compiler support on 64-bit host platforms

-ARM Compiler provides 32-bit and 64-bit versions of armlink.
+You can use ARM Compiler on 32-bit and 64-bit platforms.

 Although ARM Compiler is supported on certain 64-bit platforms, the tools are 32-bit applications.
 This limits the virtual address space and file size available to the tools.
 If these limits are exceeded, armlink reports an error message to indicate that there is not enough memory.
 This might cause confusion because sufficient physical memory is available but the application cannot access it.